jonathan-smith-1/paillier/README.md

 Homomorphic Cryptosystems
 -------------------------

-The idea of homomorphic computation is to encrypt some numbers, perform algebraic operations like "add" and "multiply" on *cyphertexts*, then decrypt the result and find it to be exactly the same as if corresponding "+" and "*" operations were applied to the plaintexts.
+The idea of homomorphic computation is to encrypt some numbers into *cyphertexts*, perform algebraic operations like "add" and "multiply" on the cyphertexts, and then decrypt the result.
+The result is exactly the same as if corresponding "+" and "*" operations were applied to the original numbers.

 In other words, a homomorphic cryptosystem enables cryptographically secure computations in an untrusted environment.

-This is important because it allows models to be trained on encrypted data (e.g. preserving patient privacy in healthcare applications).
+This is important because it allows models to be trained on *encrypted* data (e.g. preserving patient privacy in healthcare applications).

 Paillier cryptosystem
 ---------------------

-Paillier cryptosystem is a probabilistic asymmetric algorithm for public key cryptography.
-Paillier cryptosystem is partially homomorphic as it can only add encrypted numbers or multiply an encrypted number by an unencrypted multiplier.
+The Paillier cryptosystem is a probabilistic asymmetric algorithm for public key cryptography.
+It is known as partially homomorphic as it can only add encrypted numbers or multiply an encrypted number by an unencrypted multiplier.

 Implementation
 --------------

-This pure Python implementation exploits the int type in Python 3 with its arbitrary precision arithmetic.
+This pure Python implementation exploits the `int` type in Python 3 with its arbitrary precision arithmetic.
 The generated public key is serializable, so it can be pickled along with the encrypted numbers and sent to a remote server for computation.